SEMICeu/documentation/datamodel.md

 # Modeling data specifications

+This chapter decribes the key notions and information an editor need to understand for modeling data specifications.
+Within this document the term data specification is to refer to its core: the semantical model, i.e. the classes and properties with their semantic description.
+Besides this, and beyond the scope of this chapter, a data specification contains metadata about the document, a changelog, use case descriptions, context, conformance statements and more.

+First differences between the

-## Data model types
+## Data specification categories

-Designing a data model encompasses the following activities:
+Designing a data specification encompasses the following activities:
 - determining the appropriate data structures (Class, Property, ...)
 - for each entity the necessary semantical information to relate it to the real world phenonomen it describes.

-Data models can be roughly categorized in three groups, according to their intend of reuse.
+Data specifications can roughly be categorized in three categories according to their intend of reuse.

 A *vocabulary* is a collection of terms.
 A term is consists minimally of a label and definition and is identified with a URI.